EternityX/csgoroll-design/README.md

-# Portfolio of designs I did for CSGORoll.com
+# CSGORoll designs
-Please note I am no longer affiliated with Feral Entertainment and this repo is purely a portfolio of some of my work.
+Please note I am no longer affiliated with Feral Entertainment and this repo is purely a portfolio of some of my work I did for them.

+All case designs are copyright of Feral Holdings Limited.